aduh95/toml-prettifier/README.md

 There are no available configuration for the formatting.

 - Keys: unquote the keys when possible.
-- Multiline basic strings: All spaces will be ignored, the string will be kept under 80 char per line.
-If you need spacing, use literal strings.
+- Multiline basic strings: wrapped to 80 char, and indented one level below the opening and closing char sequence.
 - Multiline literal strings: No transformations are made.
 - Comments:
   - They respect indentation.